 Raana Kanwal |

 Coffee is a brewed drink prepared from roasted coffee beans, the seeds of berries from certain Coffea species.
+If you want to learn more about coffee making, check out this coffee making course in London.
 The genus Coffea is native to tropical Africa and Madagascar, Comoros, Mauritius, and Reunion in the Indian Ocean.

 The earliest credible evidence of either coffee drinking or knowledge of the coffee tree appears in the middle of the 15th century, in the Sufi monasteries of Yemen in southern Arabia.
 From Mocha, Yemen, coffee spread to Egypt and North Africa and by the 16th century, it had reached the rest of the Middle East, Persia and Turkey.
 Coffee drinking spread to Italy, then to the rest of Europe, and coffee plants were transported by the Dutch to the East Indies and to America.